 Tourist and commercial locations are generally making an effort to become more accessible to the handicapped and visually impaired.
-As such, Braille translation should be used to provide printed materials such as promotional pamphlets, maps and signs.
+As such, Braille translation should be used to provide printed materials such as promotional pamphlets, maps, signs and even restaurant menus.

 3) Legal Documents

 If there’s any area where accurate Braille translation is an absolute must, it is in the legal profession, where a single error could have serious repercussions.

 The translation agency responsible needs to have impeccable credentials and provide sterling service.
 Good performance in this regard helps to ensure smooth court and legal proceedings.